drt670/MartialArtsNews/README.md

 `Enter q in terminal to exit client`

 The page will reload when you make changes.\
-You may also see any lint errors in the console.
+You may also see lint errors in the console.

 ## Frameworks/libraries used